 Java LinkedList

-The LinkedList in Java is a part of the Java Collection Framework and it extends the AbstractList class and implements List and Deque interfaces.
+The LinkedList in Java is a part of the Java Collection Framework, extending the AbstractList class and implementing the List and Deque interfaces.

 Important Key Points About Java LinkedList Class